 All staff members selected for employment shall be recommended by the superintendent.
 Staff members must receive an affirmative vote from a majority of all members of the board.
-In the event an authorized position must be filled before the board can take action, the superintendent has the authority to fill the position with a temporary employee who shall receive the same salary and benefits as a permanent staff member.
+In the event an authorized position must be filled before the board can take action, the superintendent has the authority to fill the position with a temporary employee who will receive the same salary and benefits as a permanent staff member.
 The board will act on the superintendent's recommendation to fill the vacancy at its next regular meeting.

-END OF POLICY

 Cross References:

 1610, Conflicts of Interest

-5251, Conflicts of Interest
+5252 - Staff Participation in Political Activities

 5006, Certification Revocation

 5281, Disciplinary Action and Discharge